CloudQuery + dbt AWS Data Resilience (AWS Backup)

 Overview #

-Welcome to our free edition of the AWS Data Resilience package, a solution that works on top of the CloudQuery framework.
+This AWS Data Resilience package works on top of the CloudQuery framework.
 This package offers automated insight into your AWS Backup posture in your AWS environment.
-Currently, this package only supports usage with PostgreSQL databases.
+This package supports PostgreSQL database only.

 account_id